Wholesale

 What uses can you give to old glass bottles?

-It is important to note that glass bottles are not just for drinking water but can be used for various purposes.
+Glass bottles have several uses besides holding water, which should not be overlooked.
 For example, they can be used as decoration pieces, bird feeders, or a vase for flowers.

 Glass bottles are not just for drinking.
 For instance, they can serve as a candle holder, vases, or ornaments.

 Additionally, you can use them to keep food chilled and frozen.
-Plus, you can reuse them to make candles or even use them as a container for plants you want to keep inside your home.
+In addition, you may recycle them into candles or use them as pots for indoor plants.

 Who invented glass blowing?